ncsl/seek/doc/pipeline_description.rst

 #.
 Contact Localization

-Note first, one should follow :ref:`Localization Guide <localization_guide>` before running this.
+Note first, one should follow the :ref:`Localization Guide <localization_guide>`_ before running this.

 .. code-block::